logossami/software-defined-perimeter/README.md

 2) fwknop:
 https://github.com/mrash/fwknop#license

 This repository does not include any modification of the original source code.
-The referred software is originally released as free/open source software under the GNU General Public License (v2, v3 or later).
+The referred software is in its original state, released as free/open source software under the GNU General Public License (v2, v3 or later).
 Please see the GNU GPL and original license definitions for more details.

 ## Description